bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 Doing these fixes independently would increase the complexity of the Bitcoin codebase due to the need to handle different features being active at different times on the blockchain; while deploying them concurrently removes this complexity.

+Because increasing capacity is dangerous due to the quadratic scaling of sighash operations with the existing CHECKSIG and CHECKMULTISIG opcodes, some limit on these operations needs to be in place.
+Since segwit only allows increased signature operations via the fixed opcodes, the old opcodes remain naturally limited.
+In contrast if a capacity increase were applied independently, additional limits would need to be implemented to ensure the increase was safe, likely adding complexity to mining and fee calculation.